ivaantxo/Pokeemerald-Base-Hispana/README.md

 [![](https://dcbadge.limes.pink/api/server/6CzjAG6GZk)](https://discord.gg/6CzjAG6GZk)

-Our community uses the [Rom Hacking Hideout (RHH) Discord server](https://discord.gg/6CzjAG6GZk) to communicate and organize.
+Our community uses the [ROM Hacking Hideout (RHH) Discord server](https://discord.gg/6CzjAG6GZk) to communicate and organize.
 Most of our discussions take place there, and we welcome anybody to join us!